 Termination risk - DART or its counterparties may terminate a derivative instrument if the other party fails to perform under the terms of the contract.
-The effect of termination risk on DART is that it will pay market prices for diesel fuel it buys for use in its operations.
-No termination event has occurred during fiscal years 2013 and 2012.
+The effect of termination risk on DART is that it will pay market prices for diesel fuel purchased for its operations.
+No termination event has occurred during fiscal year 2013 and the contract expired on 9/30/2013.